Magritte-code/Magritte/docs/src/index.rst

 FDC is supported by the EPSRC iCASE studentship programme, Intel Corporation and Cray Inc.
 FDC, JB, WH, and LD acknowledge support from the ERC consolidator grant 646758 AEROSOL.
+TC is a PhD fellow of the Research Foundation - Flanders (FWO).